 Born: February 9, 1940, in Port Arthur, Texas

-This "Child of Rhythm and Blues," who is considered a pioneer in the field of "Swamp Rock," stopped playing until the 1980s.
-He worked on the Alaska Pipeline during the 1970s.
-For many years, he worked construction through Insulars Local No. 22, along with fellow musician John Piggot.
+Bourgeois worked on the Trans-Alaska Pipeline during the 1970s.
+For many years, he worked construction through Insulators Local No. 22, along with fellow musician John Piggot.
 When Piggot asked him to play at some dances, Bourgeois returned to music and soon after recorded an album appropriately titled "It's Never Too Late."

-He still performs and is sometimes seen at Larry's French Market in Groves and Antone's in Austin.
+He still performs and is sometimes seen in local venues around southeast Texas and at Antone's in Austin. - M.B.